1fixdotio/media-search-enhanced/README.txt

 2. Demo search on the Insert Media - Media Library screen.

 == Changelog ==

+= 0.5.2 =
+* Display thumbnail in the media search results.

 = 0.5 =
 * Use shortcode `[mse-search-form]` to insert a media search form in posts, which only searches for media files (through all fields).